Cronston/Cronston/README.md

 👋 Welcome to my GitHub bio.

-✍️ I am a 17-year-old experienced programmer with several programming languages ​​behind me.
+✍️ I am a 18-year-old experienced programmer with several programming languages ​​behind me.

 🇬 I was born in Kyrgyzstan and live in Bishkek

-🔊 I love the open source dark mode.
+🔊 I love the fonk, nashid and dark mode.

 🖼️When I'm not working, I like to play, sleep and listen to music.